 1. They're from Vermont and they make maple stuff.
 To me, that alone makes them crush-worthy.

 3. The package arrived on my birthday.
-Aren't they so sweet to make sure it arrived on my special day??
-(I know, I know ... they had no idea it was my birthday ... but, I can pretend right?)
+Aren't they so sweet to make sure it arrived on my special day?
+(I know, I know ... they had no idea it was my birthday ... but, a girl can pretend right?)

 4. They're either clairvoyant, or read my blog.
-'Cause they sent me my favorite grade of maple syrup ... grade B, baby!
+Because they sent me my favorite grade of maple syrup ... grade B, baby!
 I did a post about grade B maple syrup a while back.
 Grade B is where it's at.
-See that beautiful bottle of grade B?
+Oh, just take a look at that beautiful bottle of grade B.

 5. They included a hand-written note in the package.
 I truly think hand-written notes are a lost art now a'-days.
 But they so bring a smile.
 I love getting hand-written notes in the mail.
 Thank you for my note, Dori!

-I have lots of maple recipes, but I kinda wanted to make something new with my Tonewood maple.
-So I popped on over to Dori's blog to take a look at the maple recipes she's posted.
+I have lots of maple recipes, but I wanted to make something new with my Tonewood maple.
+So I popped on over to Dori's blog to take a look at the maple recipes she's shared.

-Well, of course! ...
-I created my own Vermont Maple No-Bake Cookies.
+So I set about creating my own version of Vermont Maple No-Bake Cookies.
 That taste maple.
-I will admit that this took me many more tries than I thought it would, but hubby and I are really happy with the result.
-Hubby is so happy with the result, he ate almost the entire last batch ... minus the one I ate to do a taste test.
+I will admit that this took me many more tries than I thought it would, but my hubby and I are very happy with the result.

 I had so much fun playing with my Tonewood Maple sample to create these scrumptious cookies.
-I've got a couple of more maple recipes coming up, so maple fans stay tuned!
+They're pure Vermont maple deliciousness.

 Thank you so much, Tonewood Maple!

-1/2 c. pure maple syrup (preferably grade B)
+- 1/2 c. pure maple syrup (preferably Vermont grade B)

-1. Combine butter, maple syrup, and milk in a small saucepan.
+- Combine butter, maple syrup, and milk in a small saucepan.
 Bring to a boil over medium-high heat.
-Boil for a full 3 minutes, stirring constantly.
+Once at a full rolling boil, set timer and boil for a full 3 minutes, stirring constantly.